istio/istio.io/content/en/news/security/istio-security-2021-002/index.md

 Upgrading to Istio version 1.6 and higher may result in misconfigured Authorization Policies:

-- **Incorrect gateway ports on Authorization Policies on upgrades**: In Istio versions 1.6 and later, the default container ports for Istio ingress gateways are updated from port "80" to "8080" and "443" to "8443" to allow [gateways to run as non-root](/news/releases/1.7.x/announcing-1.7/upgrade-notes/#gateways-run-as-non-root) by default.
-With this change, any existing Authorization Policies targeting Istio ingress gateway on ports "80" and "443" need to be migrated to use the new container ports "8080" and "8443" before upgrading to the listed versions.
+- **Incorrect gateway ports on authorization policies on upgrades**: In Istio versions 1.6 and later, the default container ports for Istio ingress gateways are updated from port "80" to "8080" and "443" to "8443" to allow [gateways to run as non-root](/news/releases/1.7.x/announcing-1.7/upgrade-notes/#gateways-run-as-non-root) by default.
+With this change, any existing authorization policies targeting an Istio ingress gateway on ports `80` and `443` need to be migrated to use the new container ports `8080` and `8443`, before upgrading to the listed versions.
-Failure to migrate might result in traffic reaching at ingress gateway service ports "80" and "443" to be incorrectly allowed or blocked thereby causing policy violations.
+Failure to migrate may result in traffic reaching ingress gateway service ports `80` and `443` to be incorrectly allowed or blocked, thereby causing policy violations.

-Example of an Authorization Policy resource that needs to be updated:
+Example of an authorization policy resource that needs to be updated:

     {{< text yaml >}}
     apiVersion: "security.istio.io/v1beta1"